 Frey would undergo surgery again in 2015, which forced the band to re-schedule accepting the Kennedy Center Honors.
 Sadly, he did not live to see that ceremony; Frey died in January of 2016 at the age of 67 from complications from rheumatoid arthritis, acute ulcerative colitis and pneumonia.

 The Eagles are currently on the road as part of their farewell The Long Goodbye Tour, which they announced in June of 2023.
-The trek is slated to last all the way through 2024 and into 2025, and the band has not yet announced a final date.
+The trek is slated to last all the way into 2026, and the band has not yet announced a final date.

 More From Taste of Country